krishna497/Power_BI_Synergix_Analysis/README.md

 Based on your Power BI analysis,
 1. Which SKU has the highest bad rating ratio?
 Exclude the SKUs having a 100 percent bad ratings ratio.
 2. Which SKU has the highest total of Good Ratings?
-3.Create sales and marketing dashboards by using all the filters and ensure to not use the date column.
+3. Create sales and marketing dashboards by using all the filters and ensure to not use the date column.
-4.Identify the relationship between Units Sold, Revenue and Online market segment.
+4. Identify the relationship between Units Sold, Revenue and Online market segment.
-5.The marketing team is keen on understanding the Web Traffic for the last quarter of 2022.
+5. The marketing team is keen on understanding the Web Traffic for the last quarter of 2022.
 You have been given the task of analysing the data and providing insights.
-Which month in the last quarter of 2022 had the highest web traffic?
+Which month in the last quarter of 2022 had the highest web traffic.
-6.Synergix Solutions wants to better understand their online advertising expenditures.
+6. Synergix Solutions wants to better understand their online advertising expenditures.
 They are particularly interested in categorizing their spending into different buckets for more granular analysis.
 As a Power BI analyst, you are tasked with creating a new column in the 'Online' table that categorizes 'Online_Cost' into different spending categories.
 Based on the data, the categories are as follows:
 - Low Spend: Less than $1824.47
 - Moderate Spend: Between $1824.47 and $2655.10